elvindesouza/hardening/backups.md

 ## Git

-You can use git to keep configuration files backed up on a service like GitHub o Gitlab
+You can use git to keep configuration files backed up on a service like GitHub o Gitlab.
+Learning basic git usage is necessary.